Aerial view of Hastings

 The evidence base; collating, aggregating and attributing data for small areas

-The project will collate, aggregate, and attribute a wide range of economic, social, demographic, and administrative data at small area level and, using a coastal 'flag'; carry out statistical analyses to explore (a) the distinctive attributes of, and challenges faced by, coastal communities and (b) the ways in which contextual factors affect socio-economic outcomes relating to health, education, social mobility, and wider components of deprivation.
+The project collates, aggregates, and attributes a wide range of economic, social, demographic, and administrative data at small area level and, using a coastal 'flag', carries out statistical analyses to explore (a) the distinctive attributes of, and challenges faced by, coastal communities and (b) the ways in which contextual factors affect socio-economic outcomes relating to health, education, social mobility, and wider components of deprivation.

 Work package three